 - Second and third rounds – Friday, April 29

 - Fourth through seventh rounds – Saturday, April 30

 NFL Draft Order Rules

 Assigning where a team picks is easy and straightforward.
-Picks 1-20 are assigned to non-playoff teams in reverse order of finish.
-The Cincinnati Bengals are picking first because they finished 2-14 in 2019.
-The Rams were assigned pick 20 because they were the best team to not make the playoffs.
+Picks 1-18 are assigned to non-playoff teams in reverse order of finish.
+The Jacksonville Jaguars are picking first because they finished 3-14 in 2021-22.
+The Saints were assigned pick 18 because they were the best team to not make the playoffs.
 A pick they then traded to the Philadelphia Eagles.